6 Months Validity Rule for Passports: Here’s What You Need to Know

 - Timor-Leste (East Timor)

 For a complete list and more info, we recommend the U.S. Department of State website.
-Simply type in the country you’re traveling to and you'll see all of the requirements, including other passport info and any vaccination suggestions.
+Simply type in the country you’re traveling to and you'll see a complete list of requirements, including other passport info and as well as any vaccination suggestions.

-Exceptions to the 6 months validity rule for passports
+Are there exceptions to the 6 months validity rule for passports?

 Some countries are more relaxed about the 6-month validity passport rule.
 Canada and Mexico, for example, are the two most commonly traveled countries from the U.S. and require only 3 months validity to visit.
 Again, we recommend checking the U.S. Department of State website for your country's info.
 While you're there, you'll also see any important travel updates you should be aware of.